The 20 Best Poliomyelitis Doctors Near Me in Chicago, IL

 English

 Almurtada Razok is a primary care provider, practicing in Internal Medicine in Chicago, Illinois.
 Dr. Razok is rated as an Experienced provider by MediFind in the treatment of Poliomyelitis.
-His top areas of expertise are Retroperitoneal Inflammation, Pharyngomaxillary Space Abscess, Diabetic Ketoacidosis, IgG4-Related Disease, and Endoscopy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Retroperitoneal Inflammation, Pharyngomaxillary Space Abscess, Diabetic Ketoacidosis, IgG4-Related Disease, and Endoscopy.

 Experienced in Poliomyelitis